Click on the Frequently Asked Questions below to view the answers.

 About half of our guests bring their own bicycles.
 Cross-country cyclists must ride their own bikes.
 Upon signing up for a tour, you will receive information for packing, shipping and flying with your bike.

-We have Terry women-specific bicycles available for rent for $175 per tour.
-We will need your height and inseam measurements to fit you properly.
+We have Terry women-specific bicycles available for rent for $175 for most tours in the U.S. We will need your height and inseam measurement to fit you properly.
 You can choose a hybrid bike with straight handlebars or a road bike with racing style, drop handlebars.
-We also have electric-assist bicycles (e-bikes) available for rent on our Croatia tour.
+Our hybrid and road bikes have 27 or 30 gears and come with an odometer, back rack, water bottle holders and back bag.
+We also have electric-assist bicycles (e-bikes) available for rent on our Wisconsin, Albania, Croatia, France, Scotland, and Spain tours.

 Do most women share a room?